StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/6) Chi-Square.md

 ## Chi-square test of independence
 The chi-square test of independence is applicable when dealing with two categorical variables.
 It enables the examination of the relationship between these two variables.
 In the case of independence, the probability of belonging to a particular group for one variable remains unaffected by the presence of the other variable.

+## Chi-square test of homogeneity
+This test is a way of determining whether two or more sub-groups of a population share the same distribution of a single categorical variable.

 # Guidelines for Conducting a Chi-Square Test